Picking A Low Carb Dog Food

 Ketogenic Food: The Ultimate Low Carb Option

-The reason why we craft high fat, adequate protein, and low carb food is because it is optimal for dogs.
+The reason why we craft high fat, moderate protein, and low carb food is because we believe it is optimal for dogs.

-Put simply: dogs do not need carbohydrates so we refuse to fuel them with anything less-than-best.
+We believe: dogs do not need carbohydrates so we refuse to fuel them with anything less-than-optimal.

 Our dogs’ lives are at stake when we choose to prioritize convenience and cost over the well-being of our furry friends.
 Tired of seeing dogs suffer needlessly from issues made worse by improper nutrition, we created the first 100% balanced Ketogenic raw food for dogs.
 Our food is not only low carb, it’s metabolically appropriate and optimal for dogs.